-Gluten free pumpkin mousse has the traditional flavor and texture of mousse along with delicious spices of fall.
-It’s easy to fall head over heels in love with this pumpkin recipe because it’s scrumptious.
+This homemade, creamy pumpkin mousse has the traditional flavor and texture of mousse with all the delicious fall spices you love.
+It’s easy to fall head over heels with this pumpkin recipe because it’s scrumptious.
 Not only is it gluten free, but there is a dairy-free option too!

 Old-fashioned pumpkin flavor that is velvety, rich, and creamy.
 It has the perfect amount of pumpkin spices and is a wonderful way to end dinner.
 This dairy-free pumpkin mousse (if you use the full-fat coconut milk option) is an unforgettable dessert that leaves you begging for more.

 If you love pumpkin as much as I do, check out my delicious gluten free pumpkin recipes!

 Recipe At A Glance:

 This pumpkin mousse recipe is gluten-free and soy-free.

 Substitutions: Omit the candied nuts to make this recipe nut-free.
 Use coconut cream or dairy-free heavy cream to make this recipe dairy-free.

 - Pumpkin Puree – Use pumpkin puree and not pumpkin pie filling.